 Diplorama 2020 stems from the need to give a creative response to the impossibility of organising for a face-to-face audience the fourth edition of the exhibition of Bachelor and Master theses of the students of the Faculty of Design and Art of the Free University of Bolzano.
 We subdivided our response into four parts: a trans-media network of four digital and real spaces, that multiply the presence of Diplorama within and without the borders of the Faculty.

-Grotoni e Malocchi is a sculptural tribute to Carlo Zauli by artist Massimo Bartolini.
-The work has been displayed in the artist's private studio.
-The publication is part of the work, with a text written by Maurizio Maggiani and merges the two languages: the story told through words, and the materiality of the earth, folded on the photograph in the poster.
+Grotoni e Malocchi is a tribute to the sculptor Carlo Zauli by the artist Massimo Bartolini.
+The publication is part of the work, with a text specifically written by the Italian writer Maurizio Maggiani.
+The title of the installation is taken directly from the tale.
+The words ‘Grotoni’ and ‘Malocchi’ are untranslatable in English, though they refer to components of ploughed earth; the Grotoni being dry clods, the Malocchi wet.
+The publication merges the two languages: the story told through words, and the materiality of the earth, folded as a photograph in the poster.

 Grotoni e Malocchi

 Series of posters I designed to promote lectures and events at the Free University of Bozen-Bolzano during Winter Semester 2019/20.
 Image Workers is the program of talks organized by Studio Image at the Faculty of Design and Arts (Unibz) and sees the participation of photographers, artists, theorists, various thinkers around the world of image.

 The publication "Imparare dallo spazio.
 Il museo di arte contemporanea come luogo di apprendimento" focuses on the experience of space as a moment of learning and the museum of contemporary art as a place where the relationship between space, object and visitor is an integral part of the experience made within it.